Chigi family: Notable members

-In 1712, Prince Augusto, son of Prince Agostino, received the dignity of hereditary marshals of the Roman Catholic Church and guardians of the conclaves, which gave them a prominent ceremonial importance on the death of every pope.
-During the 18th century, Flavio II became cardinal.
+In 1712, Prince Augusto, son of Prince Agostino, received the dignity of hereditary marshal of the Church and guardian of the conclaves, which gave them a prominent ceremonial importance on the death of every pope.
+During the 18th century, Flavio II was created a cardinal.

 On the marriage in 1735 of another Agostino Chigi (1710–1769) with Giulia Albani, heiress of the Albani, a Venetian patrician family, said to be of Albanian origin, her name was added to that of Chigi.